 Judy O’Grady is a partner with Pepper Hamilton LLP, resident in the Washington office.
 Ms. O’Grady is a member of the firm’s Health Sciences Department.
 Ms. O’Grady regularly counsels medical device and pharmaceutical companies on matters governed by the Food and Drug Administration.
-As part of her FDA counseling practice, she has counseled clients regarding INDs, NDAs, 510k applications, facility registration, product listings, product labeling, good manufacturing practices, clinical trials and adverse event reporting.
-She advises clients on risk management, marketing and promotional claims.
+As part of her FDA counseling practice, she has counseled clients regarding INDs, NDAs, 510ks, PMAs, facility registration, product listings, product labeling, good manufacturing practices, clinical trials and adverse event reporting.
+She advises clients on risk management and marketing and promotional claims.
 She has performed regulatory due diligence in conjunction with SEC filings, securities offerings and acquisitions.
-She also has experience counseling clients regarding compliance with healthcare regulations and supervising internal company healthcare regulatory compliance investigations.
+She also has experience counseling clients regarding compliance with healthcare regulations, including fraud and abuse laws, and supervising internal company healthcare regulatory compliance investigations.

 Ms. O’Grady also counsels clients regarding compliance with the Medicare Secondary Payer Act and Section 111 of the Medicare, Medicaid and SCHIP Extension Act of 2007.